yuri2peter/wxter/README.md

 bun dev
 ```

-Install the dev-extension in the `.output` folder to your browser, the HMR will work.
+Load the dev-extension in the `.output` folder to your browser, the HMR will work.

+See more details in [wxt.dev](https://wxt.dev).

 ## Manifest